 Before I started my own business, I worked at a few companies that did many things right.
 Like hire good people and then figure out where they fit.
 Or encourage a healthy competitiveness in the workplace.
+Or providing good, continual mentoring to help employees achieve their career goals.
 Or simply by stocking gratis snacks, drinks and beer for the staff.
 Amazing how food can create a much friendlier and creative environment (and there is a fair amount of social psychology research that backs this up).

 Unfortunately, I have also worked at a surprising number that simply got all kinds of things wrong all the time.
 Sometimes out of incompetence.
 Sometimes due to crazy circumstances.
 But mostly out of arrogance.